kshitij98/os-shell/README.md

 * Run installed commands
 * Support for well known characters like - `~` for HOME directory
 * Ctrl-D signal for EOF and exiting the shell is also supported
+* Multiple I/O redirections
+* Multi-pipelining support

 ## FILE DESCRIPTIONS

 ### os-shell.c

 This is the main file from where builtins as well as installed commands are executed.
-This also creates background jobs and reports them if the ended.
+This also creates background jobs and reports them if they are ended.
 It maintains a dynamically allocated list of background jobs with pids which can be retrieved later if required.
-This will be helpful if implementing `fg` in future.
+This list is used in implementing `fg` builtin command.

 ### background.c